Skip to main content

 Teardown deployment and destroy infrastructure.

 This action is destructive and cannot be undone.
 All infrastructure resources will be permanently deleted.
-You must disconnect any MCP servers using this deployment before destroying it.

 • --config, -c: Path to config file containing deployment ID